FaxAPI/Fax-REST-API/README.md

 To use the Delete Files API:

-1. Create a [request](/docs/fax-sending/delete-files/request.md) and delete specific file:
+1. Create a <a href='/docs/fax-sending/delete-files/request.md' id='delete-files-request' class='anchor' aria-hidden='true'>request</a> and delete specific file:

 <ul><details><summary><strong>cURL</strong></summary><p>